Coming to Rome in September? You are in luck! September is one of the most beautiful months of the year here.

 In particular, open until midnight: The Pantheon (free), Palazzo Altemps, Galleria Spada.

-On September 16, they will release information about which sites are open late and participating.
-You can follow the event on social with hashtag #GEP2016.
+Sometime in early September, they will release information about which sites are open late and participating.
+You can follow the event on social with hashtag #GEP2017.
 You may also wish to visit the official website of the Beni Culturali, which shows the many appointments for special tours that day in Rome (Italian only.)

 La Conserva della Neve is opening their Secret Garden in the Villa Borghese.

-September 17-18 2016 inclusive, in the Parco dei Daini, from 9am to 7:30pm each day, you can visit the secret cultivated gardens normally closed to the public.
+September 16-17 2017 inclusive, in the Parco dei Daini, from 9am to 7:30pm each day, you can visit the secret cultivated gardens normally closed to the public.
 There will be plenty of events as well, including lots of things to do for children, and biological food and drink available throughout.
-Visit the site for more (English is halfway down the page.)
+Visit the site for more.